Alexandra Headland Beach: Best Visitors Guide 2024 (UPDATED)

 Located between beach Access points 154 – 168, Alexandra Headland Beach is a trendy travel destination for both locals and tourists who prefer to avoid the crowds that can form at Mooloolaba.

 The best thing to do when you visit Alexandra Headlands is to relax.
-It’s a great location to lay down a towel and sunbathe with a good book or your Spotify playlist.
+It’s a great location to lay down a towel and sunbathe with a good book, your Spotify playlist and the gentle sea breezes.

-A patrolled beach, it is home to the Alexandra Headlands Surf Life Saving Club.
+A patrolled beach, it is home to the Alexandra Headland Surf Life Saving Club.
 Which has been safeguarding swimmers, surfers and beachgoers since 1924.

 The ocean waves at this Sunshine Coast vacation spot are usually about a metre or less and thus generally considered safe.
 However, caution still needs to be exercised.